cvc5/ethos/user_manual.md

 ```
 (declare-oracle-fun <symbol> (<type>*) <type> <symbol>)
 ```
-Like `declare-fun`, this command declares a constant named `<symbol>` whose type is given by the argument types and return type.
+Like the `declare-fun` command from SMT-LIB, this command declares a constant named `<symbol>` whose type is given by the argument types and return type.
 In addition, a symbol is provided at the end of the command which specifies the name of executable command to run.
 Ground applications of oracle functions are eagerly evaluated by invoking the binary and parsing its result, which we describe in more detail in the following.

 ### Example: Oracle isPrime

 ```
-(declare-sort Int 0)
+(declare-type Int ())
 (declare-consts <numeral> Int)
 (declare-const = (-> (!
 Type :var T :implicit) T T Bool))
 (declare-const >= (-> Int Int Bool))